GuidesHow To'sHow To Replace GPU Fans

 Frequently Asked Questions

-Replacing laptop GPU fans can be challenging due to compact designs; it’s advisable to consult a professional or the manufacturer.
+Replacing laptop GPU fans can be challenging due to compact designs; consulting a professional or the manufacturer is advisable.

 GPU fans typically last several years, but they should be replaced when they become noisy or fail to cool effectively.